gavinlyonsrepo/pic_12F675_projects/projects/74HC595_c/README.md

 Features
 ----------------------

-In this folder the source code in c can be found in 74HC595_C.
+In this folder the source code in c can be found in file shift_up.c also there is a second file called shift_down.c which counts down instead of up, this is provided as an alternative.

 8 LEDS are attached to pins QA-QH of 74HC595.
 Data in the form of an 8-bit binary counter from 0 to 256 is outputted to shift register